netlify/netlify-credential-helper/README.md

 1. Install Netlify CLI if you have not yet: `npm install -g netlify-cli`
 2. Run `netlify lm:install`.

-Netlify's Large Media plugin will download the latest version of this sofware for your OS, and configure Git to use it when it's necessary.
+`netlify lm:install` command will download the latest version of this sofware for your OS, and configure Git to use it when it's necessary.
 You don't need to do anything else.